ourresearch/openalex-docs/the-data/works/README.md

 ### `is_paratext`

-_Boolean:_ True if we think this work is [paratext](https://en.wikipedia.org/wiki/Paratext).
+Whether this work is paratext—things like front cover, editorial board, or issue information.

-In our context, paratext is stuff that's in scholarly venue (like a journal) but is _about the venue_ rather than a scholarly work properly speaking.
+In our context, [paratext](https://en.wikipedia.org/wiki/Paratext) is stuff that's in scholarly venue (like a journal) but is _about the venue_ rather than a scholarly work properly speaking.
 Some examples and nonexamples:

 * **yep it's paratext**: front cover, back cover, table of contents, editorial board listing, issue information, masthead.
 * **no, not paratext**: research paper, dataset, letters to the editor, figures